Firstly congratulations on being part of the Great Britain and Ireland Bike Ride 2018 and we look forward to meeting you on Tuesday, July 12th, 2018.

 1 Month to go, are you ready?

-We’ve got 3 weeks left of hard training then it’s time to take to the road and complete the Great British Bike Ride.
+We’ve got 3 weeks left of hard training then it’s time to take to the road and complete the Great Britain and Ireland Bike Ride.

 Weeks 13 – 15

-This week we recover and regain our strength for the Great British Bike Ride.
+This week we recover and regain our strength for the Great Britain and Ireland Bike Ride.
 This can be 2 – 3 rides of 15 – 25 miles to spin your legs out.
 You MUST take it easy this week, get lots of sleep and keep the cycling light!

 Good luck with your training and stay safe on the roads.
 Remember: